The Learned Monk and Monastic Revival in England

 Savonarola and the World of the Renaissance

 Building on my graduate thesis: “Miserere, mei Deus: Savonarola, Reform, and the World of the Renaissance”, I intend to frame the Savonarolan legacy in Florence and Italy within the context of the 15th century conciliar movement that foreshadowed the Reformation of 1517.
 A strong emphasis on broadening the traditional definition of Renaissance humanism to incorporate a larger historical purpose, and thus place Savonarola within the intellectual tenants of the age, will provide for a more mature standard of analysis to be employed against Savonarola and his legacy.

 Born in Exile will be my first attempt at the historical fiction genre.
 The plot of this text will revolve around the Hungarian Revolution of 1956 and feature several secondary characters, historical and fictitious, through the eyes of a protagonist forced to flee his homeland and live a life of ‘exile’ in a foreign and unfamiliar land.
 A journey of transformation for a young boy during uncertain and perilous times will speak to a generation of immigrants who’s lives were forever changed during the turbulent twentieth century.

 The Hungarian Reporter

-I have recently been appointed the English Language Editor for the Hungarian Reporter, the official news portal for the National Alliance of Hungarians in Canada (KMOSz/NAHC).
+I have recently been appointed as an Editor to the Hungarian Reporter, the official news portal for the National Alliance of Hungarians in Canada (KMOSz/NAHC).
 KMOSz is an umbrella organization that represents Hungarian communities and organization across Canada in a partnership to preserve, promote and protect Hungarian culture and sense of community across the country.
 Please feel free to visit the Hungarian Reporter and submit English language articles for consideration.